SS7P38 - Woman and Child Abuse Dissertation (2022/23)

-- To test the studentís ability to plan, organise and write a lengthy prose work.
+- To test the student’s ability to plan, organise and write a lengthy prose work.

 - submit a Formal Proposal Form

-- submit the completed dissertation by the relevant deadline and in accordance with the formal dissertation requirements (see below)
+- submit the completed dissertation by the relevant deadline and in accordance with the formal dissertation requirements (see below).
+LO2,LO3

-Any research undertaken for the dissertation that involves human subjects as participants will require approval from the faculty Research Ethics Review Panel before the commencement of data collection.
+Any research undertaken for the dissertation that involves human subjects as participants will require approval from the dissertation supervisor and the Module Leader before the commencement of data collection.
+LO1,LO2,LO3,LO4

 This triple module programme requires a high degree of responsibility and autonomy on the part of the student in the planning and execution of a sustained piece of work.
-Students will receive a dissertation booklet early in the programme and will be required to produce a written proposal.
-Once the students have completed their proposal, students will receive written feedback.
+Students will receive a dissertation booklet early in the programme and will be required to complete a proposal form.
+Once the students have completed their proposal form, they will receive written feedback.
 Following this an early tutorial is arranged to agree the supervision and work schedule.
 Student and supervisor will meet at intervals on at least four further occasions, and should keep a log of meetings, in which objectives for the forthcoming weeks are agreed and used for review at subsequent meetings.

 On completion of this triple module, students should be able to:

-•demonstrate the ability to conduct a substantive piece of research within the students chosen field of study
+1. Demonstrate the ability to conduct a substantive piece of research within the students chosen field of study;

-•make a contribution to the chosen field of study
+5. Make a contribution to the chosen field of study.

 The module will be assessed via the dissertation which should be between 12,000 and 15,000 words excluding references and appendices.
 Marking will take account of: